zhongkaifu/Txt2Vec/README.md

-# Project Description
+# Txt2Vec
 Txt2Vec is a toolkit to represent text by vector.
 It's based on Google's word2vec project.

 For a specified term, phrase or sentence, Txt2vec is able to generate correpsonding vector according its semantics in text.
 And each value in the vector represents a dimension of feature.
 So for different text, Txt2vec can calculate their similarity by score in vectors.